CocoYard/503S-module2/README.md

 # CSE 503S
 Some selected projects about _CSE 503S Rapid prototype development and creative programming_ at WashU on Spring 2022.
 It was the first time when I talked to the web development formally.
 The most exciting part for this class was not about how useful the software I developed could be, but the great (torturous) time when I made progress from scratch (spent a lot of time though).
-In addition, the UI style looks good :)
+In addition, the UI style looks good :).

+## Update

+My student AWS account has expired and I decide not to continue running the server, so links don't work anymore.

 ### File sharing
 <a href = "http://ec2-18-118-253-215.us-east-2.compute.amazonaws.com/~yong/fileSharing/login.html">Link</a> to the file sharing website.